Skalar06/n8n-technitium-dns-log-entries-to-unifi-log-insights/README.md

 - If your Technitium instance sends a slightly different JSON structure, adapt the n8n Code node accordingly.
 - Test with a single DNS query first before enabling permanent export.

+Important: This workflow emits RFC3164 timestamps in UTC.
+For correct log timestamps, the `unifi-log-insight` container must also run in UTC.

+Why: RFC3164 syslog timestamps do not include timezone information.
+The receiver interprets them in the container’s local timezone.
+If the workflow emits UTC but the container runs in another timezone such as `Europe/Berlin`, log rows may appear shifted by hours or seem to be missing.

 ## License